This is a sponsored post written by me on behalf of Cricut. All opinions are 100% mine.

 Add a few goodies (chocolates, Sharpies, gift cards, alcohol!) inside the bag if you want and give it to your teacher!

-I hope that gives you some inspiration for back to school projects you can make with your Cricut!
+I hope that gives you some inspiration for back to school projects and teacher gift ideas you can make with your Cricut!
 There really are endless possibilities of personalizing anything, sometimes it’s hard to know where to start, right??!!

-Thanks so much for stopping by and have a creative day!
+Thanks for stopping by and have a creative day!